 The SER-UW Native Plant Nursery, a student-run organization that promotes local ecosystems, is hosting a fall native plant sale!
 We will be selling a variety of species native to the Puget lowlands.
 Do you have a backyard restoration project you need plants for?
 Are you looking to attract some native pollinators in your garden?
 Look no further – check out our plants!Read more

-The John A. Wott Botanic Gardens Endowed Fellowship was awarded this fall to Ryan Garrison, a master’s student in the UW School of Environmental and Forest Sciences.
+The John A. Wott Botanic Gardens Endowed Fellowship was awarded this spring to Kyra Matin, a second-year Master of Environmental Horticulture student at the University of Washington School of Environmental and Forest Sciences.

 As part of her masters project, Kyra is working on several aspects of the New Zealand Forest display in the Pacific Connections Garden at the Washington Park Arboretum.

 My Experience As A Member Of The Farm Team

 Organic…All-Natural…non-GMO…no additives.
 So what do these all really mean?
 My summer as a graduate student farmworker has given me the opportunity to investigate this appetizing discussion frequently circling food communities and connoisseurs.
 Now I am far from claiming myself a food guru, but my time so far on the UW Farm has opened tremendous insight on the day-to-day experience of an urban farmer.Read more

 This is Duke’s first year as one of three UW Farm student staff.
 Originally from Woodinville, WA, Duke was on the University of Washington football team his freshman year.
 During that first season as a Husky, he sustained a back injury that ended his playing career.
 However, he continues to be connected to the team, working as part of the UW Football film crew that tapes games and practices.Read more

 “The time is always right to do what is right.” – Martin Luther King Jr.